Azure/bicep-registry-modules/avm/res/net-app/net-app-account/capacity-pool/volume/README.md

 ### Parameter: `policyEnforced`

-If Backup policy is enforced
+If Backup policy is enforced.

 - Required: No
 - Type: bool